-5. Summary
+5. SUMMARY

-We have constructed an SDSS DR7 quasar catalog in which we tabulate various properties.
-In this catalog we compiled continuum and emission line properties for $H\alpha$, $H\beta$, $Mg\pi$, and Civ based on our spectral fits.
-We also included radio properties, and flagged quasars of special interest, such as broad absorption line quasars and disk emitters.
-We also compiled virial BH mass estimates using these spectral measurements.
+We have constructed a value-added DR7 quasar catalog with various properties.
 This catalog can be used to study correlations among properties of optically selected quasars, and the active black hole mass function in quasars (Shen et al., in preparation).
 We performed various tests and found that our automatic fitting procedure to emission lines performed reasonably well.
-However, one must take into account the possible effects of selection and S/N, as well as the systematics involved in converting the measured quantities to derived quantities, when using these measurements to study quasar properties.
-In particular, we do not encourage direct interpretations based on derived quantities (such as virial BH masses and bolometric luminosity) without accounting for the difference between the estimated value and the true value for these quantities.
-Such direct interpretations will usually lead to biased or even spurious results.
+Of course, for some particular purposes, more sophisticated measurements might be needed if the S/N allows.
+Moreover, as we have mentioned earlier, one must take into account the possible effects of selection and S/N, as well as systematics involved in converting the measured quantities to derived quantities, upon usage of these measurements to study quasar properties.

-We make this catalog publicly available online14, where we also provide supplemental materials (such as dereddened spectra, QA plots, etc) and important future updates of this compilation.
+Finally, we make this catalog publicly available online, where we also provide supplemental materials (such as dereddened spectra, quality assessment fitting plots, etc) and future updates of this compilation.